 This Godzilla Roll is a specialty sushi roll with shrimp tempura and spicy crab salad on the inside, topped with avocado and chili crisp.
 The name “Godzilla Roll” is not standardized, so while you may see it on the menu at lots of sushi restaurants, it’s often a different roll at each one.
 This is my version of a Godzilla roll, and it may be different from what you’ve tried in the past.
 Check out my Sushi Roll Index to see all the sushi roll recipes on the site.

-If you’re new to making sushi, please see the Sushi Beginner’s Guide before getting started!
+If you're new to making sushi, please see the Sushi Beginner's Guide before getting started!
 This includes guides to all the basics, FAQ, and how to source ingredients.
-This site focuses on Americanized/Westernized sushi, which is distinct from traditional sushi found in Japan.
-Check out the Types of Sushi page to learn more!
+This site focuses on Americanized/Westernized sushi, check out the Types of Sushi page to learn more!

 Ingredients & Substitutions – Godzilla Roll Sushi

-Don’t forget to check out the guides on Sourcing Fish and Sourcing Other Ingredients if you’re not sure where to find what you need!
-I include online product links for reference, but it’s typically much cheaper to purchase these items locally, so check out your local options!
+Don't forget to check out the guides on Buying Fish For Sushi and Buying Other Ingredients for Sushi if you're not sure where to find what you need!
+I include online product links for reference, but it's typically much cheaper to purchase these items locally, so check out your local options!

 Shrimp Tempura